shirinasadix/kmclab/README.md

 }

 ```
-The parameters set for square lattice
+The parameters set for square lattice:

 ```
 square_params = {